lubianat/bhl-arena/README.md

 Users may vote on their favourites, helping ranking beautiful images high and, consequently, prioritizing them for metadata curation and reuse on Wikimedia Projects.

-The tool is based on Wikimedia Commons and the [https://meta.wikimedia.org/wiki/BHL BHL-Wiki partnership]
+The tool is based on Wikimedia Commons and the [BHL-Wiki partnership](https://meta.wikimedia.org/wiki/BHL).